git/git.github.io/rev_news/drafts/edition-97.md

   by Taylor Blau on GitHub Blog.
 + [public-inbox.org/git to be downgraded](https://public-inbox.org/git/20230313225507.M626677@dcvr/T/)
   to a cheaper VPS.
-    + There is https://lore.kernel.org/git/ if there are problems with public-inbox\.org instance.
+    + There is [https://lore.kernel.org/git/](https://lore.kernel.org/git/) if there are problems with the public-inbox\.org instance.
 + [Unleash your potential with GitHub Octernships: a path to a thriving tech career](https://github.blog/2023-03-06-unleash-your-potential-with-github-octernships-a-path-to-a-thriving-tech-career/) by Arkodyuti Saha on GitHub Blog.
 + [Future-proofing Git repository maintenance](https://about.gitlab.com/blog/2023/03/20/scaling-repository-maintenance/)